Type for the people, by the people!

 Like anything in life, most of the time you get what you pay for.
 Some free typefaces are better than others.
 Some are only for display and headlines, while others feature a full family of weights and styles.

-Font Classifications on free Font Websites
+Font Classifications on Free Font Websites

-Most free font websites classify their font offerings using categories their customers are requesting.
+Most free font websites classify their font offerings using categories that their customers are requesting.
 Here’s Font Squirrel’s classification chart: